Zavion Parker: Black Sixth Grader Abducted By Group Of White Teenagers Who Tried To Kill Him In Abandoned Home

-Zavion Parker was getting off his school bus in Houston, Texas, when a group of five white teenagers force him into a car and took him to an abandoned house, where they threatened to kill him.
+Zavion Parker was getting off his school bus in Houston, Texas, when a group of five white teenagers forced him into a car and took him to an abandoned house, where they threatened to kill him.

 The 13-year-old boy, who is black and said the abduction was racially motivated, was able to escape when the group went into another room to get what he thought was a gun.
 As the New York Daily News reported, the boy’s mother called police when he failed to return home from school and when she began to receive disturbing messages from his phone that detailed the plans the group had to kill the boy.